Major Offaly house draw postponed but punters now in with ten extra chances to win cash prizes

 “We are committed to this objective, and, with your support, we will be able to do this from the funds we are raising from our draw to win a house in Enfield or €300,000 cash.,” added the spokesperson.

-Win a house In Enfield Fundraiser is ongoing .
-Please visit www.winahouseinenfield.com or the facebook page:win a house in Enfield.
+Win a house In Enfield Fundraiser is ongoing.
+Visit www.winahouseinenfield.com or the facebook page: win a house in Enfield.

 Subscribe or register today to discover more from DonegalLive.ie